 Other supplements increase the number of dopamine receptors or help existing receptors work better.

-While researching dopamine boosters you may come across these terms.
+While researching dopamine supplements you may come across the following terms.

-Supplements and drugs that increase dopamine are called are dopaminergic (working on dopamine).
+Supplements and drugs that increase dopamine are called are dopaminergic (which means “working on dopamine”).

 There are also many drugs known as dopamine agonists that activate dopamine receptors.